Overtime Laws by State — Comprehensive Guide for 2025

 You can get more information on overtime laws for each state by following the official links:

-• Provided as sources at the end of this article, and
+• Provided as sources in this article, and

 • Used as sources in the State Labor Laws.